Venue: World-Wide Event

 How to Celebrate Buy Nothing Day

 People who observe ‘Buy Nothing Day’ can do many things to express their objection to our consumer-based culture.
-They may simply stay home with friends and family rather than going shopping.
+We encourage those who are considering participating in Black Friday to find an alternative activity.
+Click here for a great list of winter activities for you to enjoy with friends and family.

 View All Upcoming Events